-I think it’s hard to adequately explain to someone who has never fought or been around combat sports what the full experience of fighting is, and that it really is so, so much more than a matter of winning or losing.
+I think it’s hard to adequately explain to someone who’s never fought what the full experience of fighting is, and that it really is so much more than a matter of winning or losing.
 I’ve struggled to do so with friends and family in the past.
 However, the experiences I’ve had through my fights, along with the challenges and growth that have occurred as a result, go worlds beyond any outside influence.
-Sylvie said it well with this little nugget of loveliness:
+Sylvie said it well:

 A flawed record may seem unimpressive on paper, but those who view it as such are unable to take into account the various contributing factors.
 For example, times when a fighter has fought through injury or sickness, when they may have had many fights in quick succession, any differences in experience, skill or weight, or occasions when fights have been taken at short notice.
 These are all situations that seem to be part and parcel of fighting in Thailand.
-I read an interview with Melissa Ray (who runs the Muay Thai on the Brain site), a now retired world champion, where she also raised the same topic.
-When asked which question she most hated being asked, this was her response:
+I read an interview with Melissa Ray, a now retired world champion who writes at Muay Thai on the Brain, where she also raised the same topic.
+When asked which question she most hated answering, this was her response:

 You can read the full interview here, which starts off with this wonderful quote by Theodore Roosevelt: